digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-testing-strategy-assessment.md

 ### Test Frameworks and Tools

 - **Frameworks**:
-  - Vitest: Framework for unit, integration and component testing (replacing Jest as per [ADR0007](0007-vitest-test-runner.md))
+  - Vitest: Framework for unit and integration testing (replacing Jest as per [ADR0007](0007-vitest-test-runner.md))
   - Playwright: Framework for end-to-end testing.
   - React Testing Library: Used for testing React components.
 - **Tools**: